Overview

 • The sum formula of the lipid

-This API-REST also stores in its memory a local database built from the LipidMaps Structure Database.
+This REST API also stores in its memory a local “database” built from the LipidMaps Structure Database.
 From this local database, it retrieves, from the standardized name obtained with pygoslin, the LipidMaps ID and the InCHI-key corresponding.
 When it is filled in the database, it also retrieves the SwissLipids ID.

 Installation